 • Evaluate Your Next Steps (if Necessary) – When sexual harassment allegations get publicized, they can cause significant harm to a college student’s reputation (this is especially common in cases involving high-profile student athletes).
 Unfortunately, when students are cleared of wrongdoing, this typically does not get the same level of coverage.
 If necessary, our lawyers can assist with media relations and rebuilding your public reputation.
 We can also assist with appealing the outcome of your disciplinary hearing and/or pursuing other legal avenues.

-Let Duffy Law Protect Your Rights
+Let Nesenoff & Miltenberg, LLP Protect Your Rights

 How Can We Help?